top of page

 ree

 If you’ve been in real estate long enough, you’ve seen them — the part-time, side-hustle “auctioneers” who think all it takes is a fast-talking chant and a Facebook post to get a property sold.
-They pop up out of nowhere, promise the moon, and vanish just as quickly when things get tough.
-Possibly a part time realtor or lender or home inspector who's sees the auciton business as a means to get rich quick.

 Just because they spell Auctioneer the same, doesn't mean all Auctioneers are the same.
+Let me be blunt: For some "auctioneers", they’re giving auctions a bad name.

-They’re a market-maker — someone who knows how to create energy, urgency, and competition in a marketplace where buyers are otherwise hesitant.
+A true professional auctioneer is not just a “bid caller.”
+They are market-makers.
+They know how to create energy, urgency, and competition in a marketplace where buyers are otherwise hesitant.

 A real auctioneer: